ga-briaa/CS11-Project/README.md

 > all alone. is a short text-based horror game, where the story progresses depending on your actions.<br>
 > You wake up in your new apartment the day after you moved in.
 However, something is amiss...<br>

-The game has 3 different endings, try to get them all!
+The game has 3 different endings, try to get them all!<br>
+**Caution!
+The game may be a bit janky!
+Problems will be fixed in the future.**

 ### Basic Commands